ashiklom/NP_Trait_Analysis/response-letter/editor.md

 # Reviewer 3

+> This is a technically proficient manuscript in many respects, with some strong features, about an important topic.
+It generally is written well and quantitatively well done, but – somewhat surprisingly to me given the overall high quality of the work – it seems to have been formulated in a way that leads to several problems.
+>
+> The paper addresses an important question – whether trait trade-offs and associated trait relationships are similar or different among different plant functional types and biomes.
+The model approach (from simple univariate, to multivariate to hierarchical) is parsimonious and clear.
+The main issues involve the number of PFTs used in the analyses (35), and how they were defined; and the curious absence of much biological or ecological thought about whether, why, and how trait relationships vary among major plant life forms and across biogeographic gradients.
+This latter (and missing) component of the paper would seem to be essential for a contribution to New Phytologist, or for that matter, for any journal.
+The former issue (35 PFTs) is problematic in terms of how one might interpret the results of the analyses, as I will discuss below.
+Together they contribute to several concerns or ‘missing’ elements for the paper.
+>
 > 1. There are a number of concerns about the PFT classification.
 >
 > a) With 35 PFTs, many of the sample sizes (Table 1) are far too low for any kind of reliable estimates within PFTs and comparisons among PFTs.